bkw777/pdd.sh/README.md

    - TPDD2 Utility Disk
    - Disk-Power Distribution Disk
    - Sardine Dictionary Disk
- - Ability to create disks from downloadable disk image files
- - do so without special hardware other than the drive itself
+ - Ability to create disks from downloadable disk image files, without special hardware other than the drive itself
- - Work with disks/files formatted for other clients than the KC-85 platform clones
+ - Work with disks/files formatted for other platforms than the KC-85 clones

 ## Supported OS's
 Any linux, macos/osx, bsd, any cpu architecture.